php-fig-rectified/fig-rectified-standards/Reasoning.md

 Even with additional newlines before and after each method, the second one reads cleaner and better - or at least just as good - without taking that much screen height.

-And mixing them is out of the question as its inconsistent and doesn't make sense.
+And mixing them (as FIG proposes) is out of the question as its inconsistent and doesn't make sense.
 So the second (opening brace at the end of the SAME line) one is recommended.

+Also note that you can use the additional vertical space won, to "smartly" group with additional newlines now.
+E.g. in logical blocks.
+That further enhances the readability.

 ## Additions
 Many topics have not been addressed in the FIG PSR-2 (which is not a bad thing), but this might leave a void